 Chemo brain is one of many possible side effects of cancer treatment.
-Not everyone will get it, and the degree to which it can impact us varies from person to person.
-Indeed, it can outlast cancer treatment.
-What is chemo brain and how can we cope?
+Not everyone will get it, but I did.
+And I did not really know what to expect and how to cope.

 Why Chemo Brain?